In response to: Finding files that have not been added to ClearCase

-Comment from: An [Visitor]
+Comment from: peter [Visitor]

 I happened to stumble on here when trying to remember how to query for hidden files, and I happened to take a look at the comments.